yimeric7/MatrixUtilities/README.md

 Plethora of functions calculating matrix computations such as diagonal product and inverse of matrices

 To run:
-open local terminal and change directory to Cprogram folder
+open local terminal and make sure matrix_utils.c is accessible

 in command line:
 gcc matrix_utils.c -o matrix